Thank you for reading!

-In addition, the local boards each annually select 1/5 of the makeup of the national board of directors for the Pacifica Foundation 501(c)3 by choosing three listener representatives and one staff representative from their number to serve annual terms on the national board.
+The local delegates each annually select three listener representatives and one staff representative from their number to serve annual terms on the national board.

 Local board members also participate in national board committees as they are willing and able to do so.

 If you want to hear previous meetings or participate in the next meeting, click here.